Before you start

 • Satellite — aerial photography, useful for identifying features on the ground.

-• Ordnance Survey — detailed OS Master Map data showing precise building outlines, plot boundaries, and land parcels.
-This layer only becomes available when you zoom in close enough.
-It takes a moment to load but is very useful for drawing accurate area boundaries.
+• Ordnance Survey — detailed OS Master Map data showing building outlines, plot boundaries, and land parcels.
+This layer only becomes available when you zoom in close enough, and it takes a moment to load because it comes from a different server.
+Very useful for drawing accurate area boundaries.

 • GetMapping satellite — an alternative satellite imagery source.
 Sometimes one provider has clearer or more recent images than the other, so it is worth checking both.